Here Comes the Unified Patent Court and Unitary Patent

 By David Holland and Stephen Michell, Carpmaels & Ransford

 The Unified Patent Court (UPC) has now entered the provisional application, or soft-start, phase following Austria’s decision to deposit its instrument of ratification – as reported by the UPC preparatory committee here.
 This means parts of the UPC Agreement have come into force ahead of the new court becoming fully operational.
 The court might be operational as soon as September 2022, but of course more delays are also possible and some commentators suggest that early 2023 is a more likely start date.
 At the same time, the EPO will start granting Unitary Patents.
-Here, we look at the key aspects of the new system and, with a particular focus on the life sciences sector, the decisions that patentees will face in the coming months regarding national validation in Europe and potential opt-out from the Unified Patent Court.

 The Unitary Patent